-If you’re experiencing the debilitating effects of uterine fibroids — including painful sex and a low libido — we want you to know that you can still have a healthy sex life and relationship.
+If you’re experiencing the debilitating effects of uterine fibroids, including painful sex and low libido, we want you to know that you can still have a healthy sex life and relationship.
 Although many women with fibroids deal with undesirable symptoms that affect things in the bedroom, there’s help available.
 Along with openly talking to your partner about what’s going on, we recommend looking into fibroid treatment options.
-You may be surprised to learn that a low-risk, non-surgical, outpatient procedure called Uterine Fibroid Embolization (UFE) can help alleviate your symptoms and quickly get you back to enjoying a fulfilling sex life.
+You might be surprised to learn that a low-risk, non-surgical outpatient procedure called Uterine Fibroid Embolization (UFE) can help alleviate your symptoms and quickly get you back to enjoying a fulfilling sex life.

 If you’re wondering, “Can fibroids affect libido?” the answer is yes.
 Along with pain during sex and heavy bleeding, a decreased sex drive can also be related to hormones.
 Most individuals with fibroids have an excessive amount of estrogen in their system, which can cause a loss of libido.

 Fibroids can cause heavy, prolonged periods.
 These periods can last more than 10 days and frequently come with painful cramping.
 They can also cause irregular bleeding that makes sex uncomfortable or even impossible.